Birch tar: benefits, harm, application

 - Resinous substances.

-- Various types of organic acids.
+- Various types of acids of organic origin.

 Among other things, tar: